DEXA Scans in Mobile, AL

 - You may be asked to undress and put on a gown.

 - You’ll lie on a padded table with an X-ray generator below and a detector (an imaging device) above.
-It is important that you remain as still as possible during the procedure to ensure a clear and useful image.
+You must remain as still as possible during the procedure to ensure a clear and useful image.

 - When evaluating bone loss in the spine and hip where most osteoporosis-related fractures happen: